mila-iqia/DeepDrummer/blog_post/blog_post.md

 [Maybe put a sketch here with the 3 components?
 The kind of thing you wouldn't put in a scientific paper, but would ?put on a web site to keep people entertained while reading.]

 The generator is a function that outputs random grid sequencer patterns with 16 time steps during which 4 randomly-selected drum sounds can be triggered.
+[Maybe put a sketch here too with the sequencer grid?]
 We choose a very basic generator that does not have any trainable parameters, and constitutes a source of patterns that has few priors on musical structure.

 Combined together, the feedback from the critic can serve as a powerful filter for the output of the generator.
 As a result, the interface will present only the most relevant drum loops to the user for rating.